claudiayepes/challenge-comfama/README.md

+# Anime catalog
+Welcome to the anime catalog repository of the world developed with React.js!
+Here you can search for your favorite series.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).